Tsagaan Puntsag: Career

 From 2000 to 2004, Puntsag worked in the private sector, and during the period between 2004 and 2006, he became a Member of the Government of Mongolia and worked as the Minister of Education, Culture, and Science, and developed a strategy to reform this sector and implemented numerous programs.
 The initial decisions were made to establish the Kharakhorum Museum and the Central Museum of Dinosaurs during his time as the Minister of Education, Culture, and Science.

-Puntsag worked as the advisor to the Democratic Party Caucus in the Parliament during 2006–2008; and during 2009–2016, advisor on energy and mineral resources; legal policy advisor; senior advisor to the president of Mongolia; chief of staff of the president of Mongolia and has been both proactive and productive in ensuring national security, expanding foreign relations, deepening judicial reform, and advancing Mongolian studies.
+Tsagaan worked as the advisor to the Democratic Party Caucus in the Parliament during 2006–2008; and during 2009–2016, advisor on energy and mineral resources; legal policy advisor; senior advisor to the president of Mongolia; chief of staff of the president of Mongolia and has been both proactive and productive in ensuring national security, expanding foreign relations, deepening judicial reform, and advancing Mongolian studies.

 During his tenure as the chief of staff of the president of Mongolia, Puntsag successfully managed and led the repatriation effort of 70 million-year-old dinosaur skeleton T-bataar - Tarbosaurus bataar, which was smuggled out of Mongolia, falling a victim of international cross-border trafficking and which was sold at the New York Heritage Auction for $1 million.

-Puntsag played a leading role in successfully organizing the 11th Asia-Europe Meeting Summit (ASEM11) in July 2016, in Ulaanbaatar, chairing the working group in charge of the conference venue, accommodation, and hotels.
+Tsagaan Puntsag played a leading role in successfully organizing the 11th Asia-Europe Meeting Summit (ASEM11) in July 2016, in Ulaanbaatar, chairing the working group in charge of the conference venue, accommodation, and hotels.

 In August 2016, Puntsag left the political life altogether upon quitting from his post as chief of staff of the President of Mongolia, at his request.

-Puntsag is the founder and the chairman of the board of the Center for Economic Policy and Competitiveness Research since 2010.
+He is the founder and the chairman of the board of the Center for Economic Policy and Competitiveness Research since 2010.